sheng-n/DLST-MDA/README.md

 # DLST-MDA
-Submit journal Journal of Chemical Information and Modeling
+Sheng N, Liu Y, Gao L, et al. Deep-Learning-Based Integration of Sequence and Structure Information for Efficiently Predicting miRNA–Drug Associations[J].
+Journal of Chemical Information and Modeling, 2025.
 ## 1. Overview
 The code for paper "Deep learning-based integration of sequence and structure information for efficient predicting miRNA-drug associations".
 The repository is organized as follows: